You just found your tribe

 We help parents of kids who misuse substances get connected, stay

-healthy, and be empowered to make positive change.
+healthy, and empower you to make positive change.

-Hopestream Community is a private online space where parents find resources, education and personal connections when their child struggles with substance misuse, addiction, and mental health challenges.
+Hopestream Community is a private online space where parents find resources, education and personal connections when your child struggles with substance misuse, addiction, and mental health challenges.

 We teach skills that help improve communication and rebuild broken relationships, while empowering you to motivate your child to adopt or maintain healthier choices.